kamilburda/gimp-export-layers/resources/Coding Conventions.md

 Do not use wildcard imports.
 Exceptions to this rule include:
 * `from future.builtins import *` to help improve Python 3 compatibility.

+Module-level statements should only include imports, docstring and definitions of classes, functions and global variables/constants.
+Avoid executing code on the module level if possible.

 Unicode Practices
 -----------------